LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 # Conclusion

-The above analys provides evidence that available technology could be utilized to help automatically detect, and therefore act up, potentially dangerous content in an online video.
+The above analysis provides evidence that available technology could be utilized to help automatically detect, and therefore act up, potentially dangerous content in an online video.